IsaacSchemm/DeviantArtFs/README.md

 In some cases, two methods are available for an API call.
-Functions whose names begin with `Page` will return a single page of results, while the corresponding `Get` function will return an asynchronous sequence which begins at the offset you specify (see "Interoperability" below, and also note that `Get` methods returning an `IAsyncEnumerable<T>` are not available in the .NET Framework build and you'll have to use the corresponding `Page` method instead).
+Functions whose names begin with `Page` will return a single page of results, while the corresponding `Get` function will return an asynchronous sequence which begins at the offset you specify (see "Interoperability" below).
 Be careful not to request too much data or you might hit API usage limits.

 ## Interoperability